 Posters for the Forum for Innovations will be displayed close to the exhibition and thus will generate awareness.

-The Call for Papers for posters and lectures for the Forum for Innovations will open on 22 April 2020.
-The accepted posters will be announced here in August 2020.
+The Call for Papers for posters and lectures for the Forum for Innovations will open on 12 April 2023 and closes on 31 May 2023.
+The accepted poster abstracts will be announced here in July 2023.

 Scientific Poster Exposition by SEPAWA® e.V.

 Wednesday till Friday, 25 – 27 October 2023